stackabletech/listener-operator/README.md

 You can install the operator using [stackablectl or helm](https://docs.stackable.tech/home/stable/listener-operator/getting_started/installation).

+## Building

+As a user you do not need to build the operator yourself, but for development purposes you can read the [build instructions](./BUILDING.md) to learn how to build the operator.

 ## Documentation

 The stable documentation for this operator can be found [here](https://docs.stackable.tech/home/stable/listener-operator).